Trade Forex Trading

 • Where future support and resistance of the current price movement are likely to be located at.

-MAs Indicator
+MAs Technical Indicator

 Moving averages are also used in xauusd to determine the general direction of the market.
-MAs is a trend following technical indicators which is used to show the direction of the market.
+MAs is a price trend following technical indicators which is used to show the direction of the market.

 Bollinger Bands Technical Indicator

-Bollinger Bands is a very popular indicator, it is also a trend following indicator and it is used to show the general trend of the trading market.
+Bollinger Bands is a very popular technical indicator, it is also a trend following indicator and it is used to show the general trend of the trading market.
 Bollinger band is made up of three lines, these are:

-·Upper Band -shows upper limit of price
+·Upper Band - shows upper limit of price

 Middle band will show the general direction of the trend whether up or down.